Laurier Brantford

-Laurier Brantford is Wilfrid Laurier University's second campus located in Brantford, Ontario.
-The first and original campus of Wilfrid Laurier University is located in Waterloo, Ontario.
+The Brantford Campus, commonly known as Laurier Brantford, is a campus of Wilfrid Laurier University in Brantford, Ontario, Canada.
 Laurier follows a 'multicampus' structure, as it is one university with multiple campuses.
+The university's other campuses are located in Milton, Ontario, and Waterloo, Ontario.

 Laurier Brantford opened its doors in 1999 with a total of only 39 students in its inaugural year.
 By January 2015, there were 2,625 full-time students, and an unstated number of part-time students.
 At that time, some reduction was expected for the 2015/2016 year because Nipissing University would not be accepting new students to the joint concurrent (BA/BEd) education program with Laurier in September 2015.
 By the time of the 2017/2018 year, Laurier estimated a total of over 3,000 students at the Brantford campus.

 In June 2017, the university graduated its 5,000th student from the Brantford campus.

+In June 2025, the university graduated its 10,000th student from the Brantford campus.